21-Days to a Recycling Habit

 Days 11-14: Add Paper to the Mix

 Along with the cans, add paper to your recycling habit.
 Paper-based products come in all shapes and sizes, from computer paper to cardboard boxes.
 Did you know nearly everything that arrives in your mailbox is recyclable?
-Click here for a list of paper items to recycle.
+If you're curious - check out our list of acceptable items to recycle.

 Days 15-19: Get Bold and Maximize